|

 albeit indirect opportunities to study and promote yoga in

-the USSR," said Viktor Boiko, one of the more renowned
+the USSR," said Viktor Boiko, one of the yoga teachers

-Internet, remembers the history behind the writing of the
+to note the history behind the writing of the article

-was published in 1962 with the approval of the ideological
+1962 with the approval of the ideological department of the

-department of the Central Committee of the Soviet Communist
+Central Committee of the Soviet Communist Party, which was

 Communist